marta1895/marta1895/README.md

 ## Background

-Most recently five years at Intellias on the Omio platform, analyzing global transportation station data from 800+ providers, improving Station Data Quality metrics from 75% to 90% through systematic root-cause analysis, and querying large datasets in BigQuery to surface gaps before they became customer-reported issues.
-Before that, ongoing part-time data quality work for EzyInsights, a real-time news platform aggregating thousands of publisher sources.
+4+ years at Intellias on the Omio travel platform, where I grew from Data Operator to Data Operations Analyst: validating transportation data from 800+ providers, improving the Station Data Quality metric from 75% to 90% through systematic root-cause analysis, and querying large BigQuery datasets to surface gaps before they became customer-reported issues.
+Since 2020, ongoing part-time data quality work at EzyInsights, a real-time news platform aggregating thousands of publisher sources.

 ## Certifications